-All Plantronics USB Blackwire Models (either mono or dual ear), which must be the UC model and not the MS version.
+Plantronics USB Blackwire Models (either mono or dual ear) should also work but must be the UC model and not the MS version.

 Other supported Headset options

-Other models such as Logitech and Sennheiser are usable as long as they do not have a custom driver, and are USB.
+Models from other headset manufacturers, such as Logitech and Sennheiser, are usable as long as they do not have a custom driver, and are USB.

 3 - Supported Deskphones